bulutcan99/arise/README.md

-# Solo Survivors
+# Arise

 A Vampire Survivors-style action roguelike built with [Bevy](https://bevyengine.org/), inspired by the world, classes, and abilities of _Solo Leveling_.

 ## 🎯 Project Vision

-Solo Survivors is a top-down survival action game where the player must endure waves of enemies, level up, and gain powerful skills.
+Arise is a top-down survival action game where the player must endure waves of enemies, level up, and gain powerful skills.
 Characters, classes, and abilities are heavily influenced by the Solo Leveling universe — expect shadow soldiers, powerful hunters, and flashy skills.

 ---